 1. Bovine Growth Hormone is a GMO

 Monsanto created rBGH to stimulate milk production in cows.
 At least that’s the nice way of saying it.
 Bovine growth hormone occurs naturally in cows, the same way human growth hormone occurs naturally in humans.
-To make it more “effective”, Monsanto genetically modified BGH to create recombinant Bovine Growth Hormone, or rBGH or rBST (recombinant bovine somatotrophin).
+To make it more “effective”, Monsanto genetically modified BGH to create recombinant Bovine Growth Hormone, or rBGH or rBST (recombinant bovine somatotropin).
 This more potent GMO version of BGH is not a naturally occurring substance and does more than increase ol’ Bessie’s milk production.

 2. It’s Banned in the European Union and Around the World